 You can’t cook with a broken stove or oven.
 You should schedule oven repair ASAP or there won’t be time to cook a nutritious dinner.
 We don’t want your home to go hungry!
 That’s why we are happy to offer same-day oven and stove repair for houses in Washington.

 Lane Appliance Repair can repair oven, range and stove problems on major brands and models of appliance.
 Our team has the experience, training and tools to finish the repair during the first scheduled visit.
-Plus, we load vans with manufacturer replacement parts for top brands and offer all a 1-year warranty on parts and labor.
+Plus, we load vans with manufacturer replacement parts for top brands and offer all a warranty on parts and labor.
 It is our plan to fix your stove in plenty of time for dinner!

 When an electric stove won’t turn on, check if the appliance power cord is plugged in and that all circuit breakers are on.
 You need to check the pilot light on gas appliances.
 If the oven is plugged in and the pilot light is on in the oven, then another part will need to be replaced.
 The reason for the issue might be an surface element, infinite switch, burner igniter or bake and broil element.